-The City is advising residents to prepare for an upcoming period of hot weather expected to hit Nanaimo this week.
+Environment Canada has issued a heat warning for the east coast of Vancouver Island, including Nanaimo.
+The City is advising residents to prepare for an upcoming period of hot weather beginning Tuesday, August 30, 2022.
 It is especially important for young children, pregnant women, older adults, people with chronic illnesses and those working or exercising outdoors to take precautions during heat waves.

 - Stay hydrated - drink cold beverages, preferably free of alcohol, caffeine and sugar.
 Here is an online map of drinking water fountain locations where you can fill up a water bottle.